 Painted surfaces of a home can be evaluated to determine the presence of lead based paint.
-Homes that were constructed before 1978 may contain lead-based paint.
+Homes that were constructed before 1978 most likely contain lead-based paint.
 You should receive a pamphlet from your Real Estate agent about Lead poisoning.
 Lead exposure can be harmful to young children and babies.
 Children with lead in their bodies can suffer from damage to the brain and nervous system, behavior and learning problems, slowed growth, hearing problems, and headaches.
 So better to know what's in your new home.
-Lead based paint generally isn't hazardous unless it's chipping and cracking which is where it becomes a danger to children, in case they would ingest paint chips.
-Awarenss is key to keeping everyone safe.
+Lead based paint generally isn't hazardous unless it's chipping and cracking which is where it becomes a danger to children.
+Awareness is key to keeping everyone safe.

 A general home inspector will typically inspect the roof but unless they are a licensed or highly experienced roofer, they may not see everything, therefore it's best to get a roof inspection from a licensed roofing company.
 They will include in their inspection, a proposal for recommended repairs.
 It is sometimes necessary to get 2-3 estimates if indeed roof repairs are necessary.

 On-Site Waste System (SeptiChekTM) Evaluation

 SeptiChekTM is an evaluation performed by an on-site waste management professional.
 It involves accessing the cover of the septic tank to examine the fluid level inside the septic tank.
 The tank is then pumped to check the condition of the tank and its baffles.
 The leaching field is probed to check the level of sub-surface liquid waste (effluent).
 This test alerts the buyer to a wide range of potentially costly septic system repairs or failures.
 The SeptiChekTM evaluation provides more reliable information of potential problems than a septic dye test.